mo1ein/jobname/src/snapp/snapp_cab_2.md

 - When indexing is bad?

-- Microservices vs monolotic?
+- Microservices vs monolithic?
 How do you choose it when you want to start a project?

 - Do you know what semantic versioning is?